 Previous GeneCards Identifiers for ADAM10 Gene

 Members of the ADAM family are cell surface proteins with a unique structure possessing both potential adhesion and protease domains.
-This gene encodes and ADAM family member that cleaves many proteins including TNF-alpha and E-cadherin. [provided by RefSeq, Jul 2008]
+This gene encodes and ADAM family member that cleaves many proteins including TNF-alpha and E-cadherin.
+Alternate splicing results in multiple transcript variants encoding different proteins that may undergo similar processing. [provided by RefSeq, Feb 2016]

 GeneCards Summary for ADAM10 Gene

 ADAM10 (ADAM Metallopeptidase Domain 10) is a Protein Coding gene.
-Diseases associated with ADAM10 include reticulate acropigmentation of kitamura and alzheimer disease 18.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include protein homodimerization activity and receptor binding.
+Diseases associated with ADAM10 include Reticulate Acropigmentation Of Kitamura and Alzheimer Disease 18.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Hypertrophy Model.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signaling receptor binding.
 An important paralog of this gene is ADAM17.

-Cleaves the membrane-bound precursor of TNF-alpha at 76-Ala- -Val-77 to its mature soluble form.
-Responsible for the proteolytical release of soluble JAM3 from endothelial cells surface.
-Responsible for the proteolytic release of several other cell-surface proteins, including heparin-binding epidermal growth-like factor, ephrin-A2 and for constitutive and regulated alpha-secretase cleavage of amyloid precursor protein (APP).
-Contributes to the normal cleavage of the cellular prion protein.
-Involved in the cleavage of the adhesion molecule L1 at the cell surface and in released membrane vesicles, suggesting a vesicle-based protease activity.
-Controls also the proteolytic processing of Notch and mediates lateral inhibition during neurogenesis.
-Responsible for the FasL ectodomain shedding and for the generation of the remnant ADAM10-processed FasL (FasL APL) transmembrane form.
-Also cleaves the ectodomain of the integral membrane proteins CORIN and ITM2B.
-May regulate the EFNA5-EPHA3 signaling.
+Cleaves the membrane-bound precursor of TNF-alpha at '76-Ala- -Val-77' to its mature soluble form.
+Responsible for the proteolytical release of soluble JAM3 from endothelial cells surface (PubMed:20592283).
+Responsible for the proteolytic release of several other cell-surface proteins, including heparin-binding epidermal growth-like factor, ephrin-A2, CD44, CDH2 and for constitutive and regulated alpha-secretase cleavage of amyloid precursor protein (APP) (PubMed:26686862, PubMed:11786905, PubMed:29224781).
+Contributes to the normal cleavage of the cellular prion protein (PubMed:11477090).
+Involved in the cleavage of the adhesion molecule L1 at the cell surface and in released membrane vesicles, suggesting a vesicle-based protease activity (PubMed:12475894).
+Controls also the proteolytic processing of Notch and mediates lateral inhibition during neurogenesis (By similarity).
+Responsible for the FasL ectodomain shedding and for the generation of the remnant ADAM10-processed FasL (FasL APL) transmembrane form (PubMed:17557115).
+Also cleaves the ectodomain of the integral membrane proteins CORIN and ITM2B (PubMed:19114711, PubMed:21288900).
+Mediates the proteolytic cleavage of LAG3, leading to release the secreted form of LAG3 (By similarity).
+Enhances the cleavage of CHL1 by BACE1 (By similarity).
+Cleaves NRCAM (By similarity).
+Cleaves TREM2, resulting in shedding of the TREM2 ectodomain (PubMed:24990881).
+Involved in the development and maturation of glomerular and coronary vasculature (By similarity).
+During development of the cochlear organ of Corti, promotes pillar cell separation by forming a ternary complex with CADH1 and EPHA4 and cleaving CADH1 at adherens junctions (By similarity).
+May regulate the EFNA5-EPHA3 signaling (PubMed:16239146).